-- 27. Nitrogen input-output balances have been used in research for more than 100 years and also on farms in some countries for more than 10 years now, also as regulatory tool.
-However, there is less experience with nitrogen the use of input-output balance as a tool to decrease NH3 emissions specifically.
-The effectiveness of nitrogen input-output balances to decrease NH3 emissions is largest on farms with high livestock density.
+26. Nitrogen input-output balances have been used in research for more than 100 years and also on farms in some countries for more than 10 years now, also as regulatory tool.
+However, there is less experience with the use of input-output nitrogen balances as a tool to decrease NH3 emissions specifically.
+The effectiveness of nitrogen input-output balances to decrease NH3 emissions is greatest on farms with high livestock density.
 Constructing nitrogen input-output balances at farm level requires knowledge about bookkeeping in general and about nitrogen inputs and outputs.
 The experience so far is that these balances are easily understood by farmers and therefore can be used easily in communications and for comparing different farms and their performances.
 This is especially the case because an improvement in the N balance provides the basis for farmers to reduce costs in the purchase of mineral fertilizers.
-Similarly, for 'organic farmers', where mineral fertilizers are not used, improving the nitrogen balance makes better use of nitrogen as a scarce resource on the farm. - 28.
-Nsurplus and NUE depend on farming system and on the agronomic and environmental objectives.
-Hence, target levels for Nsurplus and NUE are farm-type-specific, and must be considered and evaluated from a regional perspective. - 29.
-The progress in nitrogen management can be evaluated on the basis of changes in Nsurplus and NUE over time, for a specific farm or group of farms.
+Similarly, for 'organic' farmers, where mineral fertilizers are not used, improving the nitrogen balance makes better use of nitrogen as a scarce resource on the farm.

+27. Nsurplus and NUE depend on farming system and on the agronomic and environmental objectives.
+Hence, target levels for Nsurplus and NUE are farm-type-specific, and must be considered and evaluated from a regional perspective.

+28. The progress in nitrogen management can be evaluated on the basis of changes in Nsurplus and NUE over time, for a specific farm or group of farms.
 A five-year period should be considered to account for inter-annual variations in weather conditions or incidental losses.
 Improvement in nitrogen management will be reflected in decreases in Nsurplus and increases in NUE.
 The improvement in nitrogen management can continue until a level of 'best management practice' has been achieved.
 This 'best management level' is commonly set by experimental farms or by the upper 5 percentile of practical farms.
 Hence, the improvement in nitrogen management performance can continue until the farms achieve the level that has been achieved by the upper 5 percentile of practical farms.
-Farms in Denmark and The Netherlands have been able to achieve decreases in Nsurplus and increases in NUE of the order of 30% in 5-years periods and 50% in 10 year periods (e.g. Mikkelson et al., 2010; Oenema et al., 2011).
-Further decreases in Nsurplus and further increases in NUE slow down greatly once a level of 'best management practices' has been achieved. - 30.
-Indicative target levels for Nsurplus and NUE are presented in Table 2.
-Note, that NUE is related inversely and non-linearly to Nsurplus. - 31.
-The costs of making a nitrogen N input-output balance are in the range of 200 to 500 euros per farm per year, depending on the farming system and on the assistance of accountancy and/or advisory services.
-The costs tend to decrease over time (learning effect). - 32.
-The net cost of improving nitrogen management and thereby increasing NUE and decreasing Nsurplus are in the range of -1to +1 euro per kg N (TFRN Workshop on economic cost of ammonia emission abatement, Paris, October 2010).
-The net costs are the result of gains through fertilizer savings and increased production performances and gross cost related to sampling and analyses, training and advisory costs.
+Farms in Denmark and The Netherlands have been able to achieve decreases in Nsurplus and increases in NUE of the order of 30% in 5-year periods and 50% in 10-year periods (e.g. Mikkelson et al., 2010; Oenema et al., 2011).
+Further decreases in Nsurplus and further increases in NUE slow down greatly once a level of 'best management practices' has been achieved.

+29. Indicative target levels for Nsurplus and NUE are presented in Table 2.
+Note, that NUE is related inversely and non-linearly to Nsurplus.